-Setting: The study is being conducted in a large urban school district in Texas.
+Setting: The study was conducted in a large urban school district in Texas.

-Intervention: Consistency Management & Cooperative Discipline (CMCD) is a professional development and coaching system designed to alter daily classroom management practices to support student learning using ongoing classroom observation data to inform teacher practice and support.
-CMCD has been proven effective with elementary teachers serving high-poverty, minority children, and is recognized as an OJJDP model Prevention program.
-Founded on person-centered principles and balancing the needs of students and teachers, CMCD fosters student self-discipline and personal responsibility by: 1) forging positive teacher-student relationships, 2) creating organized learning environments, 3) improving instruction, and 4) cooperatively establishing classroom discipline procedures.
-Teachers receive a comprehensive set of Behavioral, Instructional, and Organizational (BIO) management strategies (e.g., a cooperative plan for rules and procedures, supports for an active learning environment) that are intended to prevent problem behaviors and foster prosocial behaviors in order to improve classroom climate and empower student voice and ownership of the management plan in place in the classroom.
-These strategies are introduced through professional development and coaching for teachers over a two-year period designed to enable teachers to achieve experiential learning by applying CMCD in their classrooms while receiving supportive coaching and feedback before additional strategies are introduced.
-CMCD coaches support teachers as they learn to share classroom responsibilities with students; subsequently, student responsibility evolves into self-disciplined learning and behavior.
+Intervention: Consistency Management & Cooperative Discipline (CMCD) is a professional development and coaching program designed to help teachers manage classroom behavior and support student learning.
+Prior research indicates CMCD may be effective with elementary teachers serving students from diverse economic and cultural backgrounds.
+CMCD fosters student self-discipline and personal responsibility by 1) forging positive teacher-student relationships, 2) creating organized learning environments, 3) improving instruction, and 4) cooperatively establishing classroom discipline procedures.
+Teachers receive a comprehensive set of Behavioral, Instructional, and Organizational (BIO) management strategies to improve classroom climate and empower student ownership of the management plan in place in the classroom.
+CMCD strategies are introduced to teachers through professional development and coaching over a two-year period.
+CMCD coaches support teachers as they learn to share classroom responsibilities with students; subsequently, student responsibility is encouraged to evolve into self-disciplined learning and behavior.

-Research Design and Methods: This study is a randomized trial with randomization at the school level and implementation following a time-lagged approach.
-The district’s 30 elementary schools will be randomly assigned to either treatment or control conditions at the onset of Year 1 (15 treatment and 15 control schools).
-In Years 1-2, all third and fourth grade teachers in the treatment schools will implement the CMCD program with full support, while the control school group will be in a no-implementation (control) phase.
-In Years 3-4, CMCD support is discontinued in the treatment group and the degree to which schools maintain implementation fidelity and program impact for one and two years following CMCD support (sustainability) will be investigated.
+Research Design and Methods: The researchers randomly assigned 30 elementary schools1 within a single school district to treatment (15 schools) or control (15 schools) conditions at the onset of Year 1.
+In Years 1 and 2, all third and fourth grade teachers in the treatment schools implemented the CMCD program with full support, while the control group continued with typical practice.
+In Years 3 and 4, the researchers stopped providing CMCD support in the treatment group to determine the degree to which schools sustained implementation fidelity and potential program impact for one and two years following CMCD support.

-Control Condition: The third and fourth grade classrooms in the control schools will maintain their current classroom management strategies in Years 1-2.
-In Years 3-4, the control group receives two years of active CMCD implementation.
+Control Condition: The third and fourth grade classrooms in the control schools maintained existing classroom management strategies in Years 1 and 2 and then received CMCD training and coaching in Years 3 and 4.

-Key Measures: Instruments used to tap outcome and mediating/moderating variables include: structured observation tools (fidelity measures, the Time-on-Task protocol and the Classroom Assessment Scoring System), the Readiness for Organizational Change teacher survey, standardized assessments in reading and math (Stanford Achievement Test Version 10 - SAT-10 and the State of Texas Assessment of Academic Readiness - STAAR exams), a student perceptions of school climate survey (the Delaware School Climate Survey - DSCS-S), and data common to Texas public schools (teacher experience, student gender, attendance, office disciplinary referrals, and mobility).
+Key Measures: The researchers used structured observation tools (fidelity measures, the Time-on-Task protocol, and the Classroom Assessment Scoring System (CLASS)), the Readiness for Organizational Change teacher survey, standardized assessments in reading and math (Iowa Test of Basic Skills and the State of Texas Assessment of Academic Readiness - STAAR exams), the Delaware School Climate Survey – DSCS-Student, and data common to Texas public schools (teacher experience, student gender, attendance, office disciplinary referrals, and mobility).

-Data Analytic Strategy: To assess the effect of treatment on outcome variables, appropriate hierarchical linear modeling methods will be used with mediators and moderators entered as covariates in the statistical model.
+Data Analytic Strategy: To assess the effect of the CMCD program on outcome variables, appropriate multi-level modeling methods are being used with hypothesized mediators and moderators entered as covariates in the statistical models.